-We have undertaken an exercise to assess slavery and human trafficking risk within JLR's supply chains.
+We have undertaken our annual exercise to assess slavery and human trafficking risk within JLR's supply chains.
 We have evaluated our Tier 1 suppliers by considering the countries where our suppliers are based, products and services being supplied and the volume of spend.
-The data was evaluated against recognised external sources on perceived slavery risk within sectors and geographic areas, to assess whether suppliers potentially represent higher slavery risk.